AStroCvijo/Indexer_2/README.md

 This will indicate that you want to query the folder after indexing

 `-case or -c`
-This will indicate that you want the search to be case-sensitive (if you choose case-sensitive search re-index will be forced)
+This will indicate that you want the search to be case-sensitive (re-index will be forced)

 ### Example usage
 `C:........MainKT -p .\\Data -f -q`